aeternity/protocol/AENS.md

 ### Protocol fees and protection times

-Here is the function of initial bidding price depending on name length for Lima hardfork.
+Here is the function of initial bidding price depending on name length for Lima protocol upgrade.

 ```
  ------------- -------------